MinIO AIStor Tables

 mc table list myaistor mywarehouse mynamespace

-See the AIStor Tables developer documentation for an example of inserting and querying data using Python and PyIceberg.
+See the MinIO AIStor Tables developer documentation for an example of inserting and querying data using Python and PyIceberg.

 Most Apache Iceberg client libraries support REST catalog endpoints.
-These sample configurations show how to connect to AIStor Tables with common clients and SigV4 authentication.
+These sample configurations show how to connect to MinIO AIStor Tables with common clients and SigV4 authentication.

 • uri: the hostname and port for your cluster